Jun Miyake

+Early life

+Miyake was born into a paradoxical household that shaped his artistic sensibility.
+His mother was a music enthusiast and introduced him to melodies.
+However, his father was a chemist and was staunchly against sounds of any kind.
+This contrast cultivated his fascination with music, particularly jazz, which he discovered at age 12.
+At this age, Miyake was drawn to the trumpet and pursued a passion for improvisation and dynamic sonic exploration.

+Career

 Discovered by Japanese jazz trumpeter Terumasa Hino, Miyake started his career as a jazz trumpet player, having studied at Berklee College of Music from 1976 to 1981.
 In 1981, he won the prize at the Massachusetts Artist Foundation award for his composition.
+Miyake’s early career saw him exploring jazz and contemporary music, building a reputation in Japan’s music scene.
+His artistry evolved significantly during the late 1990s, marked by a trilogy of albums released on Beams Records.
+These works combined elements of jazz improvisation with exotic and global influences, garnering critical praise.

 After returning to Tokyo, he became an influential artist, as well as a successful composer.
-Miyake has now released 27 solo albums, and has worked on films, documentaries, dances, advertisement, theatre pieces, and served as a producer for numerous artists.
+Miyake has now released 17 solo albums, and has worked on films, documentaries, dances, advertisement, theatre pieces, and served as a producer for numerous artists.
 His main instruments include the trumpet, flugelhorn, melodica, piano, keyboard, fender rhodes, and programming.

 In 1983, he released his first album "June Night Love", which includes two tracks used in the TDK TV commercial starring Andy Warhol.
-He then continued on to working for over 3000 TV commercials, which led to winning many awards including Cannes advertisement film festival and the Digital Media Grands prix.
+He then continued on to working for over 3000 TV commercials, which led to winning many awards, including Cannes advertisement film festival and the Digital Media Grands prix.

 Miyake has worked closely with Pina Bausch for pieces including Rough Cut (2005), Vollmond (2006), Sweet Mambo (2008), Como El Musguito En La Piedra, Ay Si Si...
 (2009), which led to the film Pina by Wim Wenders; his tracks were featured in the essential scenes.
 This film was awarded by European Film Award 2011 as Best Documentary; nominated for the Academy Awards 2012 as Best Documentary Feature,[4] and BAFTA 2012 as Best non-English language film.
 With Katsuhiro Otomo in 1995, he composed the soundtrack of the episode "Stink Bomb" for the anime Memories, where he uses a combination of jazz and funk to emphasize the film's chaotic and comedic nature.